zachschuermann/delta-kernel-rs/README.md

   and implementations could provide an "executor" based on tokio, smol, async-std, or whatever might be needed.
 Currently only a `tokio` based executor is provided.
 - Minimal `Table` API.
-The kernel intentionally exposes the concept of immutable versions of tables through the snapshot API.
+The kernel intentionally exposes the concept of immutable versions of tables through the resolved_table API.
 This encourages users to think about the Delta table state more accurately.
 - Prefer builder style APIs over object oriented ones.
 - "Simple" set of default-features enabled to provide the basic functionality with the least